How to Make Edible Rainbow Sand for Kids (Froot Loop Sand)

 I decided to use my Baby Bullet for this because I love it and it’s super easy to clean, but a regular food processor or blender will work just fine if that’s what you have.

 That being said, if you do have a Baby Bullet, I definitely recommend that you use it.
-Its size is perfect for this because unlike with the Cheerio Sand I shared a few days ago, there won’t be that much cereal in each batch once the colours have been separated.
+Its size is perfect for this because unlike with the Cheerio Sand I shared a few days ago, there won’t be that much cereal in each batch once the colors have been separated.

 I used the milling blade of my Baby Bullet since it’s specifically designed for cereal, but the regular blade should work if that’s what you have.